morosystems/react-debug/README.md

 # @morosystems/react-debug
-Debug utils for react components
+Debug utils for react components.
+Intended for development only, not for production

 ## debug HOC